mun1bxD/PortSwigger-Labs/Server Side Tempelate Injection/All_Lab.md

 });

-We url encode this tempelate and inject
+We url encode this template and inject

 <img src="images/image21.jpg" alt="third" width="500">